Are you an international student planning to travel to Canada? Visit our Travelling to Canada page for more information.

 - The Tutoring and Learning Centre (TLC) offers free tutoring services in English, ESL and math.

-- Peer Assisted Learning offers a collaborative environment for individual, group or team learning.
+- Peer Mentor + offers a collaborative environment for individual, group or team learning.

 - Attend the GBC Language Café to meet other students from around the Casa Loma campus and practice your English in a social way.

 Many students occasionally face difficult challenges, either in school or in their personal lives.
 George Brown College’s professional counsellors are able to provide free, confidential help for both academic and non-academic issues.

 To book an appointment with a counsellor drop by one of the counselling offices or email firstname.lastname@example.org.